koogunmo/nessa/README.md

 - Custom templates and/or themes
 	- I'm sure some people won't like my idea of design
 - Implement uPNP/DLNA MediaServer?
-	- Removes dependency on Twonky
+	- Removes dependency on Twonky/miniDLNA
 		- Need to find/write a good uPnP/AV module?